demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

 In the [previous blog post]({{< relref "creating-user-session-and-authenticating-user.md#rending-the-wall-page-with-a-placeholder" >}}), we have left the user's wall page with a placeholder.
 So, As a first step, let's replace this with an actual page to enable the user to post tweets.

-This initial version of user's wall page, will display a `textarea` to capture the tweet being posted and placeholder to display the list of tweets in the wall.
+This initial version of user's wall page will display a `textarea` to capture the tweet.

-It will also greet the user with a message *Hi {username}* along with links to go his/her profile page and logout.
-We will adding implementations for profile and logout in the later posts.
+It will also greet the user with a message *Hi {username}* along with links to go his/her profile page and log out.
+We will be adding implementations for profile and log out in the later posts.

 In the *Wall.fs*, define a new type `WallViewModel`